sage-code/eve/manual/classes.md

 * Polymorphic: an object can play its base class role;

 ## Design
-A class is inherited from a base class or from root class called: @object.
+A class is inherited from a base class or from root class called: Object.

 **simple objects**

-You can create simple objects using @object default constructor:
+You can create simple objects using Object default constructor notation {}:

 ```
 variable
-  @object: object_name := (attribute:value, ...);
+  Object: object_name = {attribute:value, ...};
 ```

 One object can receive attribute names that do not exist.
 Default constructor will create new attributes automatic and assign the value for each.
 Attributes do not need to be created for default constructor.
 However after object is created the structure is locked: no other attributes can be added.